Skip to main content

 John Kokkinos

 Born and raised in Melbourne, John's roots in the packaging and printing industry run deep, shaped by a family legacy of craftsmanship and innovation.
-With over two decades of dedicated experience, he has honed his expertise in print packaging, demonstrating exceptional skill in managing production lines with finesse.
+With over three decades of dedicated experience, he has honed his expertise in print packaging, demonstrating exceptional skill in managing production lines with finesse.
 John's professional journey has led him to China, where he spent more than 20 years spearheading the establishment and optimisation of packaging facilities.
 Renowned for his leadership and industry acumen, he has earned a reputation as a trusted leader and innovator in the field.